Absorption–compression heat pump

-An absorption-compression heat pump (ACHP) is a device that integrate an electric compressor in an absorption heat pump.
+An absorption–compression heat pump (ACHP), also sometimes called compression–absorption heat pump, is a device that integrates an electric compressor in an absorption heat pump.
 In some cases this is obtained by combining a vapor-compression heat pump and an absorption heat pump.
 It is also referred to as a hybrid heat pump which is however a broader field.
 Thanks to this integration, the device can obtain cooling and heating effects using both thermal and electrical energy sources.
 This type of systems is well coupled with cogeneration systems where both heat and electricity are produced.
 Depending on the configuration, the system can maximize heating and cooling production from a given amount of fuel, or can improve the temperature (hence the quality) of waste heat from other processes.
 This second use is the most studied one and has been applied to several industrial applications.